zqh0253/finetrainers/README.md

 </details>

 If you would like to use a custom dataset, refer to the dataset preparation guide [here](./assets/dataset.md).

+> [!NOTE]
+> To lower memory requirements:
+> - Pass `--precompute_conditions` when launching training.
+> - Do not perform validation/testing.
+This saves a significant amount of memory, which can be used to focus solely on training if you're on smaller VRAM GPUs.

 ## Memory requirements